siserin/blind9/doc/arm/man_dnssec-keyfromlabel.rst

 **-p** protocol
    Sets the protocol value for the key.
 The protocol is a number between 0 and 255.
 The default is 3 (DNSSEC).
-Other possible values for this argument are listed in RFC 2535 and its successors.
+Other possible values for this argument are listed in :rfc:`2535` and its successors.

 **-S** key
    Generate a key as an explicit successor to an existing key.
 The name,